gsajith/flask-app-template/README.md

 # Sample Flask/Python app

 ## About the app
 This is a simple template for quickly setting up and running a Python/Flask app.
+It's also got Bootstrap/JQuery/Fontawesome but you can delete that if you hate it.

 This setup and app assumes cursory knowledge of:
 - git